 Since electric shocks have been associated with a wide range of medical conditions, their management is not always easy and focuses mainly on various lifestyle changes and natural remedies.

 To lessen the impact electric shocks in the head have on your life, consider these recommendations:

 Monitor alcohol consumption.
 While occasional drinks are not prohibited, it is best to cut down on alcohol all together, especially while trying to find best approaches to relieving the head shocks.
 If drinking is a problem, reach out to your physician or local support groups to get help.

 Take medications cautiously.
 If you suspect your medications cause electric shocks, ask your doctor for safer alternatives.
 When stopping prescription medications, like antidepressants, do it gradually with the help of your doctor in order to reduce the risk of further electric shocks sensation in the head.1

 Exercise regularly.
-Physical activity can lessen the effects of stress and anxiety on your body as well as help balance hormone levels, thus contributing to the reduction of head shivers.2 Also, consider physical therapy to reduce the effects of herniated disc, spinal stenosis, and other conditions to relieve electric shocks in the head.
+While most women are familiar with the stress-relieving benefits of being active, many may not know they can exercise to balance hormone levels.2 Also, it is worth undergoing physical therapy to reduce the effects of herniated disc, spinal stenosis, and other conditions to relieve electric shocks in the head.